 Before joining Peace Corps, Magdalene, a St. Paul native, worked in immigration law for nearly five years at a law firm in Minneapolis and for the Department of Homeland Security.
 She has a degree in Global Studies from the University of Minnesota and is also a certified ESL teacher.
 She speaks fluent German and Swahili.
 She currently works at Partners in Food Solutions, connecting small-and-growing food companies in Africa to industry experts at major food companies around the world, including General Mills, Hershey’s, and Cargill.
 She is currently pursuing a Masters of Global Business Administration at Tufts University.

-Magdalene joined MNRPCV in 2016 and is serving for the first time on the Board as Co-Vice President and Communications Co-Chair for 2017-2018.
+Magdalene joined MNRPCV in 2017 and is serving on the Board as President and Editor of the biweekly MNRPCV Bulletin.
 She is excited to get to know the MNRPCV community better!
-Reach out to Magdalene at email@example.com.
+Reach out to Magdalene at President@MNRPCV.org.